Workload Identity

 Deploy a Sample Application Utilizing Workload Identity

 When you deploy your application pods, the manifest should reference the service account created in the Create Kubernetes service account step.
-The following manifest deploys the busybox image and shows how to reference the account, specifically the metadata\namespace and spec\serviceAccountName properties.
+The manifest depicted here shows the reference to the service account in the pod template spec

 kubectl apply -f - <<EOF